 Find out how we're taking steps to make our 100 Journeys gallery more inclusive.

 People travel for different reasons – from exploration and scientific discovery, to trade and colonial exploitation.
 Some choose to travel as tourists, others are forced to migrate.
-The gallery features breath-taking original artefacts from the voyages of Sir Francis Drake, Sir Walter Raleigh, Captain James Cook, Charles Darwin, Gertrude Benham, Scott of the Antarctic and many others.
-A stunning animated globe highlighting key journeys forms the gallery’s spinning centrepiece.
+The gallery features original artefacts from the voyages of Sir Francis Drake, Sir Walter Raleigh, Captain James Cook, Charles Darwin, Gertrude Benham, Scott of the Antarctic and many others.
+An animated globe highlighting key journeys forms the gallery’s spinning centrepiece.
 Interactive touchscreens let you explore dozens more surprising journeys that began in Plymouth.

 A shrinking world

-Masses of objects from our world cultures and archaeology collections are on show, reflecting how journeys boomed between the eighteenth and twentieth centuries.
+Masses of objects from our world cultures and archaeology collections are on show, reflecting how journeys multiplied between the eighteenth and twentieth centuries.
 Objects from Ancient Egyptian excavations flooded British museums.
 Star objects on show include an Egyptian mummy sarcophagus.
 Missionaries and military men brought back objects from their work around the Empire.
 Here, we highlight the missionary Harry Moore Dauncey’s Papua New Guinean collection, as well as Nigerian spoils of war brought back by Lieutenant Francis Pye.
 From the ‘Grand Tourist’ Sir Joshua Reynolds to globetrotter Gertrude Benham, tourists travelled Europe and the globe, bringing souvenirs home with them.
 Many of these ended up in museum collections like ours, where they can be seen in 100 Journeys.